denten-courses/masters-seminar/2024-fall/README.md

 ### Week 8

-- Selections from *Towards a Sociology of the Novel* (1963) by Lucien Goldmann.
+- Chapters 1 ("Introduction to the Problems of Sociology in the Novel") and 5 ("The Genetic-structuralist Method in the History of Literature] from [*Towards a Sociology of the Novel*][806] (1963) by Lucien Goldmann.
 - Hartman, Geoffrey. “[Beyond Formalism][71].” *MLN* 81, no. 5 (1966): 542–56.
 - Susan Sontag ["Against Interpretation," "On Style," and "Notes on Camp"][805] by Susan Sontag (1966).